8 High Protein Milk Options to Boost Protein Intake

 When to drink high protein milk

-The best time to consume high protein milk is within 30 minutes after exercise, since this is the optimal window for muscle protein synthesis.
+The best time to drink high protein milk is within 30 minutes after exercise, since this is the optimal window for muscle protein synthesis.

-Drinking high protein milk with a high carbohydrate food after exercise can help replenish the muscle glycogen stores, stimulate muscle growth and repair, reduce muscle soreness and enhance hydration
+Drinking high protein milk with a high carbohydrate food after exercise can help replenish your muscle glycogen stores, stimulate muscle growth and repair, reduce muscle soreness and enhance hydration

-You can also drink high protein milk before sleep, as this can provide a sustained source of energy and prevent muscle breakdown and the casein in the milk may help you to fall asleep.
+You can also drink high protein milk before sleep, as this can provide a sustained source of energy and prevent muscle breakdown.
+In addition, the casein in the milk may help you to fall asleep.
 (1)

-Using high protein milk in your sports diet
+Top ways to use high protein milk in your diet

 Drinking it plain or flavored